-Fast forward to 1962, when the United States was locked in a potential apocalyptic stalemate with Russia over missiles in Cuba.
-At the height of the crisis, Russian and American ships were poised to clash, which would have turned this Cold War into a very hot one.
+Fast forward to 1962, when the United States was locked in a potentially apocalyptic stalemate with Russia over missiles in Cuba.
+At the height of the crisis, Russian and American ships were poised to clash, which would have quickly turned this Cold War into a very hot one.

 However, during this the same period (October 22nd – October 26th), the markets remained largely stable.
 Over the course of the week, the Dow fell less than 1% and then rose sharply as tensions dissipated.

-A year later saw one of the most shocking events of the century – the assassination of John F. Kennedy.
-Again, rather than going into a catastrophic free fall, the markets actually rallied the following day and continued to do so for the remainder of the year -with the Dow finishing up 17%.
+A year later saw one of the most shocking events of the century—the assassination of John F. Kennedy.
+Again, rather than going into a catastrophic free fall, the markets actually rallied the following day and continued to do so for the remainder of the year, with the Dow finishing up 17% higher.
 It was a similar story with the assassinations of Robert Kennedy and Martin Luther King.

 Are you starting to see the pattern?

 In 2014, Sam Stovall of S&P Capital IQ conducted a study of how U.S. stocks have reacted to major global events (using the S&P 500 this time), and calculated how many days it took for the markets to recover.

 - During the Cuban Missile Crisis, the market fell 2.7%.
 It took 5 days to recover.

 - After the assassination of Kennedy, the market fell 2.8%.
 It took 2 days to recover.

 - During the OPEC Oil Embargo of 1963, the market fell 1.9%.
 It took 10 days to recover.

 - When President Reagan was shot in 1981, the market fell 1.2%.
 It took 4 days to recover.